 On all of Condor’s planes, Business Class seats are always located in one single cabin in the front of the plane and are spread over either 5 or 3 rows with 30 or 18 seats.
 The planes are not new, but the seats were revamped just 2 years ago, and the resulting cabin is light, airy, and modern.

-With a press of the button, the seat reclines to an angle of 170 degrees, hereby creating a bed of 180 cm (70 inch) long;your legs disappear in the box below the entertainment screen.
-Although I am 182 cm (6 ft) tall, I found the seat to be comfortable enough and was even able to snag a few hours of sleep along the way (something that does not happen often to me on a flight).
+With a press of the button, the seat reclines to an angle of 170 degrees, thereby creating a bed of 180 cm (70 inch) long; your legs disappear in the box below the entertainment screen.
+Although I am 182 cm (6 ft) tall, I found the seat to be comfortable enough and could even snag a few hours of sleep along the way (something that does not often happen to me on a flight).

 What are the best Business Class seats on Condor’s B767?

-All seats in the cabin, except for the first and last row, are quiet good, especially for couples.
-Make sure to prebook your seat online which can be done free of charge.
+All seats in the cabin, except for the first and last row, are quite good, especially for couples.
+Make sure to prebook your seat online, which can be done free of charge.

 What are the worst Business Class seats on Condor’s B767?